statisticalbiotechnology/cb2030/questions/pathway.md

 1. In over-representation analysis part, i didn't get the point what's the point of overlap is significantly larger than expected.
 What can we conlude if its by chance, and not by chance?
 I mean the overlap size can summarize or conclude something?
 I am confused.
    > A1: I was also thinking about this, and my interpretation was that if the overlap between all differentially expressed proteins and the proteins in the pathway we are interested in is larger than what we expect by chance, it should indicate that the pathway is for example up-regulated.
 This means that we can compare different condition groups and see if the pathway is more/less active in one group compared to another.

+1. I did not fully understand what Overrepresentation Analyses achieves.
+"A method of summarizing the activity of analytes into pathway activity", what exactly does this mean and how can we gain information about this by looking at the overlap between lists of differentially expressed genes and members of a pathway?

+1. In this lecture we learnt about over-representation analysis which is a statistical model that determines whether some biological processes or functions are over-represented in a gene list which is experimentally derived.
+I was wondering is over-enrichment analysis is the same as over-representation analysis and it has just two names or these are two different analysis methods?
+If yes, what is the difference between them?

 ## GSEA

 1. From the article by Subramanian et al., The magnitude of the addition to the running sum when encountering a gene in the list belonging to the gene set S is weighted according to the gene's correlation with the phenotype.
 In the article they write that this can "cause the distribution of observed ES scores to be asymmetric in cases where many more genes are correlated with one of the two phenotypes".
 What does this mean, and why is this a reason for estimating significance levels for positively and negatively scoring genes separately?